Samsung/cordova-plugin-toast/docs/toast.tvaudiocontrol.md

 ## APIs
 * void setMute(boolean mute, DOMStringCallback successCallback, optional ErrorCallback? errorCallback);
 This method sets to turn on or off mute mode.
 If changing the volume using setVolumeUp or setVolumeDown then mute is disabled automatically.
+Speaker UI might not be shown according to platform.
 	* Parameters
         - mute : State of mute mode. (true/false)
         - successCallback : The method to call when the mute state is set successfully.